Craig Wilkinson, DVM

 In my spare time I enjoy the outdoors with my family including hiking, skiing and photography (Instagram: @craigwyeg).

-My role is to facilitate and support research at the University of Alberta by overseeing the ethical use of animals in research.
+My role is to facilitate and support research at the University of Alberta by overseeing the ethical use of animals in research (and teaching).
 I do not have my own research program and do not accept graduate students.

 Teaching areas have included broad areas of animal health, animal welfare, animal behaviour, zoonotic diseases, One Health, and the ethics of animal use in research.